fmalina/revisions-blocl/activism/theeurocrisisfordummies.md

 businesses and governments want when it comes to currencies.

-Many commentators suggest that the building of the Euro was slightly rushed and that countries that weren’t quite ready (especially in terms of controlling government spending) were allowed to join too soon, weakening the Euro and prompting the crisis.
+Many commentators suggest that the building of the Euro was slightly rushed and that countries that weren't quite ready (especially in terms of controlling government spending) were allowed to join too soon, weakening the Euro and prompting the crisis.